Know when to run the background check.

-1. Whether your state generally pushes criminal-history review later in hiring.
+State timingSee whether the state usually pushes criminal-history review later in hiring.

 Start with the states that create the most workflow risk.